4 Structuring analytics projects

 4.3.1 Evaluating your data

-This refers to understanding what you are looking at.
-For example, how is the data structured, and what am I trying to do with it?
-You can occasionally do this with one of several built-in features in R. Other times, you’ll have to put on your thinking cap.
+This basically refers to understanding what you are looking at.
+How is the data structured and what am I trying to do with it.
+You can do this with several built-in features in R. For instance, you will want to understand scarcity and what data is relevant to answer your question.
 Typical questions might include:

 - What questions am I trying to answer with this data?